 BP @ Home Home monitoring for patients with high blood pressure

-- Is the second biggest known global risk factor for disease after poor diet.
+High blood pressure is the second biggest known global risk factor for disease after poor diet.
 It is, however, the largest single known risk factor for cardiovascular disease and related disability.

-- And its associated conditions, cost the NHS over £2.1bn every year.
+High blood pressure and its associated conditions, cost the NHS over £2.1bn every year.

 How BP @ Home works